CompPhysics/CecamMay2025/README.md

 ### Identifying Ising model phase transitions with neural networks

-The Ising model has been simulated using the Metropolis method, a Markov Chain Monte Carlo (MCMC) method.
+The Ising model has been simulated using the Metropolis algorithm as sampling rule and  Markov Chain Monte Carlo (MCMC) procedure to sample configurations.

-Here results here have been obtained by  implementing the 50x50 2D lattice version of the Ising model and training a convolutional neural network (CNN) to perform regession and classification.
+The  results here have been obtained by  implementing the 50x50 2D lattice version of the Ising model and training a convolutional neural network (CNN) to perform regession and classification.
 The regression task deals with the  prediction of  the lattice temperature while the classification part  identifies configurations